ml-energy/benchmark/data/README.md

 This directory holds all the data for the leaderboard table.

+Code that reads in the data here can be found in the constructor of `TableManager` in `app.py`.

 ## Parameters

 There are two types of parameters: (1) Those that become radio buttons on the leaderboard and (2) those that become columns on the leaderboard table.